MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 NFT collection on Sui that has a frontend dApp to mint the NFTs hosted on Walrus Sites, and in which _each NFT_ has a _specific, personalized Walrus Site_.

 You can check out the mint page at <https://flatland.walrus.site/>.
-This site is serve to your browser through the Walrus Site _Portal_ <https://walrus.site>.
+This site is served to your browser through the Walrus Site _Portal_ <https://walrus.site>.
 While the Portal's operation is explained in a [later section](./portal.md), consider for now that there can be many Portals (hosted by whoever wants to have their own, and even on `localhost`).
 Further, the only function of the